jteo0/os232/links.md

 [**Quick and Dirty Guide to C**](https://courses.cs.washington.edu/courses/cse351/14sp/sections/1/Cheatsheet-c.pdf) A short cheatsheet containing the basics of C. Helpful for making notes.
 <p></p>
 [**Linux From Scratch**](https://www.linuxfromscratch.org/) A helpful website that provides instructions and links to make linux from scratch.
 Helpful for making linux from scratch.
+<p></p>
+[**Linux/Unix Tutorial**](https://www.geeksforgeeks.org/linux-tutorial/) A page with links to various sources about linux and unix.
+It's ordered based on what you should know first, so its helpful for learning the basics.